9 Tenant Rights to Know Before Signing a Rental Lease

 More and more people are renting as opposed to buying, as renters have now outnumbered buyers in most large American cities.

-Renting offers the tenant a number of advantages over buying that align with many contemporary values, like the flexibility to move.
+Renting offers the tenant a number of advantages of renting compared to buying that align with many contemporary values, like the flexibility to move.
 It's also a much cheaper option than owning given how expensive the real estate market has become and the property taxes you are required to pay.

 However, a rental lease comes with its own set of problems.
 The relationship between landlord and tenant can be a combative one, so make sure you brush up on your rights before you sign any rental lease.